haroonawanofficial/NG-NetMap/readme.md

 - **Flow Label Scanning (IPv6)**: Exploits IPv6 flow labels for advanced probing.
 - **Fragmented ICMP Scanning**: Sends fragmented ICMP packets to evade detection systems.
 - **Covert Channel Scanning**: Searches for covert communication channels within a network or public facing IP using built-in Windows, Linux packet sniffer libraries.

+# Evasion Techniques Used

+During the scanning process, various evasion techniques were employed to avoid detection by IDS/IPS systems.
+Here is a detailed explanation of each technique:

+1. **Randomized Source IP and Port**
+    - **Description**: This technique involves altering the source IP address and port number for each packet sent to the target.
+This makes it difficult for security systems to correlate and detect the scanning activity.

+2. **Randomized Payloads**
+    - **Description**: The payload of each packet is changed randomly.
+This helps in evading signature-based detection systems that rely on identifying specific patterns in the packet payloads.

+3. **Variable Packet Sizes**
+    - **Description**: The size of the packets is varied during the scan.
+This can help in avoiding detection systems that might flag packets of unusual or consistent sizes.

+4. **TCP Timestamp Manipulation**
+    - **Description**: This technique involves altering the TCP timestamps within the packet headers.
+This can confuse detection systems that use timestamp analysis to detect malicious activity.

+5. **IP Option Fields Manipulation**
+    - **Description**: The IP option fields in the packet headers are manipulated to introduce variability and evade detection.
+These fields are often used for routing and control purposes.

+6. **Decoy Packets**
+    - **Description**: Decoy packets are sent alongside the actual scanning packets.
+These decoys make it harder for detection systems to distinguish between legitimate and scanning traffic.

+7. **Protocol Mix**
+    - **Description**: Multiple protocols are used during the scan to diversify the traffic.
+This can help in evading detection systems that focus on specific protocols.

+8. **Adaptive Timing**
+    - **Description**: The timing of the packets is adjusted dynamically to avoid detection.
+This can involve sending packets at irregular intervals or introducing delays.

+9. **Discovers Firewall**
+    - **Description**: Discovers if system or network has firewall or IDS/IPS and how it can evade or lunch attacks.

+10. **Segmented**
+    - **Description**: Discovers if system is part of segmention with extra details.

 ### Bypassing Filters